Lamp07/Token-Checker/README.md

-# Token-Checker
+# Information
-A simple program to check discord account with token
+token checker is a program to check discord accounts using tokens